 All characters in the novel have some sort of physical or mental disability that results in lack confidence in the character.
 A clear example of disability can be seen on African American characters like Portia, Dr. Copeland, and Willie.
-In the timeframe of which this book takes place, African Americans were still segregated, and they were still considered inferior.
-Thus, they received poor treatments from Caucasians.
+In the timeframe of which this book takes place, African Americans were still segregated, and considered inferior.
+Thus, they received poor treatment from Caucasians.
 This type of poor treatment can be seen when Dr. Copeland was thrown in jail for protesting Willie’s amputation.
 “Father, don’t you know that ain’t no way to help our Willie?
 Messing around at a white folks’ courthouse?
 Best thing us can do is keep our mouth shut and wait” (225).
 The poor treatment that African Americans received led up to the lack of confidence, which made Portia believe in the notion of their inability to do anything about the injustice they face.
 “Being African American in the South during the 1930s was a definite social disadvantage” (Napierkowski 108).
 Being African American in the South was a social disadvantage because they were inferior during that time frame, and this will lead to their lack of confidence when they are faced with injustice.
 Because of this, people like Portia, Willie, and Highboy will turn to religion to make up for that lack of confidence, and when they are faced with injustice, they will turn to religion for an answer.
 Although turning to religion makes the problems bearable, it does not necessary solve the injustice they face.
-Due to this factor, they are essentially turning to religion to delude themselves with real life problems.
+Due to this factors, they are essentially turning to religion to delude themselves with real life problems.
 Overall, African Americans face a lot of injustice which results in lack of confidence, but the lack of confidence does not only root from facing injustice.